-The president shall be a member of the executive committee, the Board of Directors, and all committees of the Association.
+The President shall be a member of the executive committee, the Board of Directors, and all committees of the Association.

-The president shall be the principal executive officer of the Association and shall in general supervise all the business and affairs of the Association and shall preside at all meetings of the members and of the Board of Directors.
+The President shall be the principal executive officer of the Association and shall in general supervise all the business and affairs of the Association and shall preside at all meetings of the members and of the Board of Directors.
 The President may execute, with the Treasurer, or any other individual of the Association authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments, which the Board of Directors has authorized.
-The president is limited to serving two (2) consecutive one-year (1) terms which may be in addition to two (2), three-year (3) terms of service on the Board of Directors.
+The president is limited to serving two (2) consecutive one-year terms which may be in addition to three (3) consecutive three-year terms of service on the Board of Directors.